SnehalKarkii/House-marketplace/README.md

 # React Dashboard

-A app to list the house for rent or sell.
+An app to list the house for rent or sale.

 ## Features

-- Signup, Login and password recovery authentication system.
+- Signup, Login, and password recovery authentication system.
-- Used firebase for the database and fetching the data.
+- Used Firebase for the database and fetching the data.
-- Styled the app using tailwind css.
+- Styled the app using tailwind CSS.

 ## Technologies Used